The Tomorrow War: Filming

-Filming began on September 1, 2019, in Lincolnton, Georgia the historical city in the Central Savannah River Area.
-The film was also shot at the Graves Mountain Area in 2019.
-The battle scenes depicting a future Miami were filmed in downtown Atlanta and Buckhead, Georgia, using both CGI and live pyrotechnics to create the post-apocalyptic setting.
+Filming began on September 1, 2019, in Lincolnton, Georgia, the historical city in the central Savannah River area.
+The film was also shot at the Graves Mountain area in 2019.
+The battle scenes depicting a future Miami were filmed in downtown Atlanta and Buckhead, Georgia, using both CGI and live pyrotechnics to create the postapocalyptic setting.

-Chris McKay revealed that he wanted the film to feel real rather than hyper-stylised and to shoot on location and limit the amount of green screen used, which is the reason he choose Iceland for the scenes in Russia at the glacier Vatnajökull.
-The crew revealed that they eventually filmed at the top of a glacier.
+Chris McKay revealed that he wanted the film to feel real rather than hyperstylized and to shoot on location and limit the amount of greenscreen used, which is the reason he chose Iceland for the scenes in Russia at the glacier Vatnajökull.
+The crew revealed that they eventually filmed at the top of an icy glacier.
 Chris Pratt revealed that while filming, they were told that a couple froze to death after falling through a fissure, but they still decided to take the risk hoping to impress the audience.
 The film wrapped filming on January 12, 2020.

-Special effects

-For the effect of the time jump, Chris McKay wanted the time travel of the film to be unique in the film.
-VFX Supervisor James Price stated, "We looked at images of the northern lights and the view of Earth from space, and at one point I showed images from the Hubble Space Telescope because there's something kind of intimate and mysterious about them".

-The visual effects staff decided to create a force field that forms above the draftees right before they jump in time.
-With the time machine activated the travelers will slowly rise up and eventually be sent at the future.
-To capture the effect, the special effects team ran tests using an underwater cloud tank to simulate time-displacement.
-However SFX Supervisor JD Schwalm decided to use a practical wall of smoke.

-The smoke was made to be thick enough so the camera could not see through it and then a stunt coordinator rigged the actors on wires and flew them through the wall of smoke.
-CG electrical currents were provided in post-production so the screen can represent the actors materializing out of thin air.

 On July 1, 2021, the film was confirmed to have an estimated production budget of $200 million.

+Visual effects

+The supervisor of the visual effects of the movie was James Price, while Randy Starr was recruited as the producer of the visual effects.
+For the effect of the time jump, Chris McKay wanted the time travel of the film to be unique in the film, with Price stating, "We looked at images of the northern lights and the view of Earth from space, and at one point, I showed images from the Hubble Space Telescope because there's something kind of intimate and mysterious about them".
+The visual-effects staff decided to create a force field that forms above the draftees right before they jump in time.
+With the time machine activated, the travelers would slowly rise up and eventually be sent at the future.
+To capture the effect, the visual-effects team ran tests using an underwater cloud tank to simulate time displacement.
+However, VFX supervisor JD Schwalm decided to use a practical wall of smoke.
+The smoke was made to be thick enough so the camera could not see through it, and then a stunt coordinator rigged the actors on wires and flew them through the wall of smoke.
+CGI electrical currents were provided in postproduction so the screen can represent the actors materializing out of thin air.